If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 What happens if I lost my Mexico tourist card?

-Umm, please try your hardest not to!
+Try your hardest not to!
 It’s a major headache.
 If you lose your FMM, you need to go to the closest INM (Instituto Nacional de Migración) office or airport immigration office to begin the process of getting a replacement.
 You’ll also have to pay a fine.

 Depending on your location, the process may involve waiting until the local bank is open to pay your fee, and then take a receipt to the INM office to show proof of payment to get the replacement card.
 All in all, it may take several days to get a new FMM, so don’t wait until the last minute because you may lose your flight home.